JanGorman/jersey-passbook/README.md

 # jersey-passbook

-jersey-passbook is an example implementation of the [Apple Passbook Specification](https://developer.apple.com/library/prerelease/ios/#documentation/PassKit/Reference/PassKit_WebService/WebService.html "Apple Passbook Specification") running on [Jersery](http://jersey.java.net/ "Jersery") and based on the very excellent [Dropwizard](http://dropwizard.codahale.com/ "Dropwizard") framework.
+jersey-passbook is an example implementation of the [Apple Passbook Specification](https://developer.apple.com/library/prerelease/ios/#documentation/PassKit/Reference/PassKit_WebService/WebService.html "Apple Passbook Specification") running on [Jersey](http://jersey.java.net/ "Jersey") and based on the very excellent [Dropwizard](http://dropwizard.codahale.com/ "Dropwizard") framework.
 This isn't your grand dad's barnacle-encrusted Java code of bygone eras.
 It's succinct and has all the lovely performance advantages of the JVM.

 ## Requirements